 Pat at Veggies replied:

-Despite actively campaigning for vegan solutions to climate change for over 20 years, the Age of Stupid gave a hook to redouble the efforts of our volunteer-led vegan catering campaign, Veggies in Nottingham.
+We’ve been actively campaigning for vegan solutions to climate change for over 20 years.
+However the Age of Stupid gave a hook to redouble the efforts of our volunteer-led vegan catering campaign.

-Having known Franny since the heady days of McLibel I was determined that The Age of Stupid would rock Nottingham.
-There was sadly no People’s Premiere in Nottingham (format issues?), but a bike ride through Leicester got me to the People’s Premiere there.
+We’ve known Franny since the heady days of McLibel.
+I was determined that The Age of Stupid would rock Nottingham.
+Sadly there was no People’s Premiere in Nottingham.
+Nevertheless a bike ride through Leicester got me to the showing there.

-On leaving the Leicester Premiere I realised that we only had a few short years until 2015 to slow climate change before tipping us over the brink.
-Worse still we only had those few short months until December to get the global agreement without which the rest would seem a lost cause.
+Leaving the Premiere I realised time was short until 2015 to slow climate change before tipping over the brink.
+We only had a few months until December to get the global agreement without which the future would be lost.

-However I have never been willing to put any trust in the political process – whoever you vote for it always seems to to be politicians that get in, always working hand in hand with their corporate paymasters.
+However I have never been willing to put any trust in the political process.
+Whoever you vote for it always seems to to be politicians that get in.
+They are always working hand in hand with their corporate paymasters.
 I realised that the future was up to us not them.
-There seemed to be three things a catering campaign like ours could consider:

 1. Reduce our default radius of operation by (say) 10% year on year, aiming to be running with bike & trailer kitchens by the middle of the next decade!